nash-io/locale/README.md

-# Nash platform locale file
+# Nash platform localization files

 This is a open repository for the community to help translate and correct Nash locale files